There are now 3 possible online modes for units:

 - Honours option in Geology [Bachelor of Science (Honours)]

-- This unit provides an introduction to petroleum geology, covering the basic concepts of how, why and where petroleum accumulates, and what techniques and resources are employed to locate, drill for and produce petroleum resources.
-The unit includes an overview of various types of data used in petroleum exploration, and how these data are interpreted.
+- This unit provides an introduction to petroleum geology, covering basic concepts of how, why and where petroleum accumulates, and what techniques and resources are employed to locate and produce petroleum resources.
+The unit includes an overview of various types of data used in petroleum exploration, relevant analytical techniques, and how geoscientific data are interpreted.
 Although the unit focuses on petroleum systems, the key concepts and methods for interpreting geoscientific data in an energy context are also used to gain fundamental understanding of basin-related processes for deciphering Earth history, as well as application to other basin-hosted resources including hydrogeological systems and ore mineral systems.
 Guest presentations by industry professionals and scientists are included, and may cover a range of topics depending on availability.

 Supplementary assessment is not available in this unit.